Daniel Hogan and Joseph Mandeville

 Again, as the economy soured during the second half of the decade, the rate of enrollment growth soared.
 In 2007 and 2008, the Great Recession caused cohort employment levels to plunge and contributed in no small part to the rapid rise in college enrollment observed in recent years.

 When job opportunities for young workers improve, demand for bachelor’s degrees — an increasingly expensive and less valuable credential — is likely to diminish to some degree.
 Reduced demand is likely to hit hardest those institutions that exhibited the fastest growth in recent years: less selective institutions offering degrees that are not highly valued in the marketplace.

 On balance, the student housing marketplace will continue to be a source of interesting investment opportunities for rental apartment developers.
 Today’s students and their parents seek better living space and stronger value than typically is found in on-campus housing.
-Developers that can deliver both are likely to prosper, particular in locations near the most selective schools.
+Developers that can deliver both are likely to prosper, particularly in locations near the most selective schools.
 But prospective investors should not go on blind faith that college enrollment will inexorably rise: the strongest drivers of demand are losing potency and the potential for enrollment declines, especially in less selective institutions, cannot be dismissed.

 — Daniel Hogan is a director and Joseph Mandeville is a vice president